 Once you submit a referral, we will get in touch to schedule a first mentor/mentee meeting at one of our Match Days (October/November), or a separate meeting if you’ve indicated that those days don’t work for you.
 Or, if you don’t get matched immediately, we will let you know in November if you are on a mentee waitlist.
 If you submit a mentor application or mentee form after the Fall deadlines, or we are unable to make a good match in the Fall recruitment season, you’ll be put on our waitlist and we’ll be in touch when we are able to find you a match, usually by February.
 If you submit your form after February, we’ll likely not be able to match you until the following Fall.

 Priority deadline for referral forms for Fall 2019 was October 4, 2019.
 If you submit a form after the fall deadline, it usually takes until February of the next year to process your mentee application.

-For questions or inquiries about Community Friends, please contact our Lead Student Coordinator at firstname.lastname@example.org or the Program Director, Kailee Brickner-McDonald at email@example.com.
+For questions or inquiries about Community Friends, please contact our Lead Student Coordinator at firstname.lastname@example.org, or our Mentoring and Outreach AmeriCorps VISTA - Tenzin Dorjee -at email@example.com.